FOSDEM/stands-website/content/stands/xcp-ng.md

   <center><img style=\"width: 60%; height: auto;\" src=\"/stands/xcp-ng/lts.png\"></center>

   <h3>Innovation contest</h3>
-  <p> In 2020, Vates won a French innovation competition, enabling the XCP-ng project to receive €1.2 million in funding from the French government.
+  <p> In 2020, Vates won a French innovation competition, enabling the XCP-ng project to receive <strong>€1.2 million in funding</strong> from the French government.
 This funding is intended in particular to improve the cybersecurity of the XCP-ng project components, without compromising the performance and accessibility of the platform in order to provide a European solution for open and sovereign virtualization.</p>

   "